Indiana Wesleyan University – Christian University and Christian College

-Regulations associated with federal student financial aid program include the following requirements.
-“The institution must make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution’s accreditation and its State, Federal, or tribal approval or licensing.
-The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student’s complaint.”
+Regulations associated with the federal student financial aid program include the following requirements: "The institution must make available for review to any enrolled or prospective student upon request, a copy of the documents describing the institution's accreditation and its State, Federal, or tribal approval or licensing.
+The institution must also provide its students or prospective students with contact information for filing complaints with its accreditor and with its State approval or licensing entity and any other relevant State official or agency that would appropriately handle a student's complaint."
 The following paragraphs and links fulfill these obligations.

-The State of Indiana granted incorporation to Marion College on December 1, 1919 giving the College the approval to provide post-secondary education in the State of Indiana.
-On April 6, 1988 the State of Indiana amended the incorporation of Marion College.
+The state of Indiana granted incorporation to Marion College on December 1, 1919, giving the college the approval to provide post-secondary education in the state of Indiana.
+On April 6, 1988, the state of Indiana amended the incorporation of Marion College.
 The amendment changed the name from Marion College to Indiana Wesleyan University (IWU).
-IWU is a legal entity in the State of Indiana..
-In the spring of 2011, the Indiana legislature adopted Senate Act 577 which specifically identifies Indiana Wesleyan University as an approved postsecondary educational institution.
+IWU is a legal entity in the state of Indiana.
+In the spring of 2011, the Indiana legislature adopted Senate Act 577, which specifically identifies Indiana Wesleyan University as an approved post-secondary educational institution.

 Indiana Wesleyan University Articles of Incorporation